LumoSQL/lumosql/doc/rfc/draft-shearer-desmet-calvelli-lumionsrfc-00.md

 A Lumion has the following ABNF [@RFC5234] definition:

-(this is not valid Lumion ABNF, we're still at the high-level sketch stage.
-But it is quite atmospheric, don't you think?)
+(this is NOT valid Lumion ABNF because we're still at the high-level sketch stage.
+But it is quite atmospheric, don't you think?
+A bit like mood music.)

       SYSLOG-MSG      = HEADER SP STRUCTURED-DATA [SP MSG]